jupitercow/sewn-in-simple-seo/readme.txt

 = Open Graph Images =

-This plugin includes some support for open graph images via the featured image field.
+Includes some support for open graph images via the featured image field.
 Coming soon is a specific upload field.

 = Automated Header Info =